wdebruin321/oci_config/documentation/oci_budget_budget.md

 ### absent_states<a name='oci_budget_budget_absent_states'>

-The OCI states, pupet will detect as the resource beeing absent.
+The OCI states, puppet will detect as the resource being absent.